Smoothability of relative stable maps to stacky curves: Introduction

 \begin{question} Is there a combinatorial description of the boundary $\mapsc \setminus \widetilde{\mapso}$? \end{question}

-There are several natural combinatorial conditions (see Proposition \ref{prop:necessary} and the discussion preceding it) that are necessary for a stable map $(f : C \xrightarrow{n:1} \mathbb{P}^1, p_1, \ldots, p_n)$ to lie inside $\mapsc$:
+There are several natural combinatorial conditions (see Proposition~\ref{prop:necessary} and the discussion preceding it) that are necessary for a stable map $(f \colon C \xrightarrow{n:1} \mathbb{P}^1, p_1, \ldots, p_n)$ to lie inside $\mapsc$:

-\begin{enumerate} \item The evaluations $f(p_i) = \infty$ for all $i$; \item every point of $f^{-1}(\infty) \subset C$ is either a marked point, or is on a contracted component; \item for each maximal connected closed subvariety $T \subset C$ contracted to $\infty$ by $f$, we have
+\begin{enumerate} \item The evaluations satisfy $f(p_i) = \infty$ for all $i$. \item Every point of $f^{-1}(\infty) \subset C$ either is a marked point or is on a contracted component. \item For each maximal connected closed subvariety $T \subset C$ contracted to $\infty$ by $f$, we have

 \end{enumerate}